 This is highly variable.
 Your initial knowledge check will determine what topics you should work on.
 We have separated the review into different modules to help you focus on “essential skills” and then you can move on to “additional topics” as your time allows.

-ALEKS will open on August 1, 2022 and close on September 15, 2022.
-You can access the system 24/7 and use it for as long as you like.
+Approximately July 24 - September 15.
+During this period, you can access the system 24/7 and use it for as long as you like.

 ALEKS (Assessment and LEarning in Knowledge Spaces) is an online, artificially intelligent tutorial system that operates in two different modes: knowledge check mode (quiz) and learning mode (practice).
 When you first sign up for the summer review “course” in ALEKS, it will administer a knowledge check of 20-30 questions; this can take anywhere from 30 to 90 minutes to complete.
 During knowledge checks, ALEKS determines your current skills and understanding, and thus determines what topics you need to work on in learning mode.
 In learning mode, you will have a variety of practice questions and tutorials to build your understanding.
 When you answer 2-3 questions in a row correctly on a topic, ALEKS will assume that you have “learned” that topic and will add it to your “knowledge pie.”

 You probably don’t want to mash a ton of review into the week before school starts.
 Take the fall quarter initial knowledge check as soon as your CHEM 1500 professor makes it available (at the beginning of fall quarter) and talk with them if you are concerned about your result.
 You may decide to take CHEM 1000 in the fall if you need more time to review.